ruelneuman/board-game-buddy/README.md

 # board-game-buddy

-A full stack application for discovering and reviewing board games.
+A full stack application for discovering, reviewing, and collecting board games.